 - 1 cup grated carrots freshly grated from peeled carrots or store-bought

 - 1 tablespoon fresh ginger minced (or one teaspoon ground ginger, though the flavor will be less bright)

 - 2 teaspoons fresh chili paste (sambal oelek) or hot sauce of choice plus additional to taste

 - Cauliflower rice

-In a medium mixing bowl, whisk together 1 tablespoon soy sauce and cornstarch with a fork.
+- In a medium mixing bowl, whisk together 1 tablespoon of soy sauce and cornstarch with a fork.
 Add the turkey, breaking apart the meat and stirring to coat with the sauce.
-Let marinate 10 minutes.
+Let marinate for 10 minutes.

-Reduce the heat to medium low.
-Add the broccoli coleslaw, carrots, ginger, and garlic.
+- Reduce the heat to medium-low.
+Add the broccoli coleslaw, carrots, ginger, and garlic to the mixture.
 Stir-fry for 2 minutes, until the vegetables are softened.